Entry Requirements – Visas

 A yellow fever vaccine is not required any more, although it is advisable if you travel to areas around the jungle.
 We suggest that if you travel to areas around the jungle you should talk about protection against malaria with your medical center.

 The voltage in Peru is 220 volts, 60 cycles.
-In most hotel rooms, there is a 110-volt electrical outlet for electric shavers, for irons or hair dryers.
+In most hotel rooms, there is a 110 volts electrical outlet for electric shavers, for irons or hair dryers.

 The official currency of Peru is the Nuevo Sol.
 At the time of writing the exchange rate was 3.35 soles per dollar, but this is likely to change.
 When you change money, try to get small notes as larger notes are difficult to change.
 US Dollars are welcome in some high class shops, restaurants and gas stations at the current exchange rate.
 The most expensive restaurants and hotels that cater to travelers accept major credit cards, including Visa, Master Card, Diners and American Express.
 The use of traveler’s checks is restricted and generally when you change them you receive a lower rate than for cash.